 Past billing issues at Oak Hill disclosed

-The Monroe County Board said this week a lengthy investigation uncovered that the county-owned Oak Hill senior care facility received excess Medicare payments over several years – citing this matter as a factor in the recent decision to transfer operations late last year to Accolade Healthcare.
+The release indicated Oak Hill may have received excess Medicare payments over several years – a matter that was listed as a factor in the recent decision to transfer operations to Accolade Healthcare late last year.

 The Medicare billing irregularities at Oak Hill were found as part of a three-year investigation initiated in February 2023 following a “whistleblower” report submitted to then Monroe County Board Chairman Dennis Knobloch and State’s Attorney Ryan Webb, the commissioners stated in a press release posted Thursday night on the county government website.